 July 4-5: Watkins Glen International (SCCA, pending exact dates)

 September 5-6: Sebring International Raceway (SCCA)

 Regional participants need only run four of these six events.

 September 12-13: Utah Motorsports (NASA Championship, points scored in ST5)

 November: Circuit of The Americas (SVRA, licenses from SCCA and NASA will be honored)

 If I’m racing with National Series drivers, Invitational Series drivers and club racers, how are points awarded?

-Regional Series drivers are awarded regular season points toward the Championship separately from Regional Series drivers.
+Regional Series drivers are awarded regular season points toward the Championship separately from other drivers.
 Club racers do not score points for the Championship.
-So, in a sense, each regular season race involves two races: one against other National Series drivers (for regular season points) and another against all Spec MX-5 drivers (for position in that specific race).
+So, in a sense, each regular season race involves two races: one against other Regional Series drivers (for regular season points) and another against all Spec MX-5 drivers (for a non-points position in that specific race).

 Can I run in a second run group in another class (“Double Dip”) at regular season events?